miamtech/mealz-documentation/docs/web_sdk/set-up-and-usage/basket-synchronization.md

 # Basket synchronization

-This section is complex, but quite critical: this is where we make sure the items are correctly added to / removed from the user's cart when products were added or removed from Mealz fetaures.
+This section is complex, but quite critical: this is where we make sure the items are correctly added to / removed from the user's cart when products were added or removed from Mealz features.

 > In this section and everywhere in this tutorial, we refer to Mealz' cart as "the basket" and to your cart as "your cart", to avoid any confusion between the two.